ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/indexes/search-engine/corax.markdown

 {PANEL: Handling of Complex JSON Objects}

-Nested properties of complex JSON objects **cannot currently be indexed and searched by Corax**.
+Complex JSON properties **cannot currently be indexed and searched by Corax**.

-Consider, for example, the nested `Location` property of the following `orders` document:
+Consider, for example, the following `orders` document:
 {CODE-BLOCK: json}
 {
     "Company": "companies/27-A",